OCD & Life Insurance

 When you apply for life insurance, obsessive compulsive disorder will need to be detailed on your application with most insurance providers.
 If your symptoms are quite mild, the OCD doesn’t stop you from working or carrying out regular day to day activities, then accessing life insurance should be fairly simple, most likely at normal rates.

 Insurance companies get a bit more cautious when something like OCD starts to have a significant impact upon your life.
-As obsessive compulsive disorder is a mental health condition, it is possible that you will be asked some of the standardised questions around mental health which could involve information on whether you have seen a psychiatrist, community health team, if you have ever self-harmed or tried to commit suicide.
-I know that these questions may seem like a huge leap from having OCD, but they may well pop up and it's a good idea to know that they could be asked.
+As obsessive compulsive disorder is a mental health condition, it is possible that you will be asked some of the standardised questions around mental health which could involve information on whether you have seen a psychiatrist, community health team, if you have ever self-harmed or tried to attempt suicide.
+I know that these questions may seem like a huge leap from having OCD, but they may well pop up and it’s a good idea to know that they could be asked.
 It is possible that if your obsessive compulsive disorder or any related conditions cause you significant symptoms, that the insurer may choose to offer life insurance at higher premiums.

 Critical illness cover pays out a cash lump sum of money, if you are diagnosed with a medical condition that is listed in the insurer’s claims set e.g. cancer, heart attack, stroke.